floatAsNeeded/LineaMeteoStazione-Personalised-Weather-Station/README.md

 •	Can send data to Wunderground, Weathercloud, Blynk, ThingSpeak and LineaMeteo weather network!
 The frequency of sending data is also selectable in the menu config for all services in the database.

-•	In the Display you can select languages between Italian and English and between metric and imperial unit of measurement of data.
+• Display selectable languages between Italian and English and between metric and imperial unit of measurement of data.